xiaoli-dong/worklog/2026/march.md

       - for nanopore amplicon sequecne data generated with the ARTIC protocol or with the ARTIC protocol using the rapid kit , recommend using fieldbioinformatics 1.4.0
       - for illumina amplicon sequence, the artic team recommend using [artic-mpxv-illumina-nf](https://github.com/artic-network/artic-mpxv-illumina-nf) which is an EPI3ME wrapper for the [BCCDC's illumina amplicon bioinformatics pipeline](https://github.com/BCCDC-PHL/mpxv-artic-nf)
       - other options: An overview of some other options for bioinformatics pipelines can be found at the PHA4GE Github: [https://github.com/pha4ge/pipeline-resources/blob/main/docs/mpxv-bioinfo-solutions.md](https://github.com/pha4ge/pipeline-resources/blob/main/docs/mpxv-bioinfo-solutions.md)
       - phylogenetic reconstruction: mask the parts of genomes that are likely to contain errors, particularly low-complexity and repetitive areas.
 [Squirrel](https://artic.network/software/squirrel) provides best-practice MPXV phylogenetics and APOBEC3-reconstruction.

+- Our mpox data has been analyzed using pipelines and procedures originally put together by Petya.
+At the moment, two workflows are available: the viral pipeline developed by Vince and the viralrecon pipeline.
+After reviewing current recommendations and community practices, the ARTIC pipeline appears to be the preferred approach for mpox analysis.
+It follows a workflow similar to the COVID analysis pipelines, which would help maintain consistency and make it easier to compare and share results across groups.
+However, the original ARTIC pipelines from both BCCDC and the ARTIC repository were not running successfully due to issues related to Hostile.
+I made a small modification to the illumina.nf script, and after adjusting a few lines the pipeline was able to run successfully.
 ---